MGNets/MGNets/README.md

 ### Hi there 👋
+This file is the tensorflow implementation of our paper submitted to AAAI-21.

 <!--
 **MGNets/MGNets** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.